 LTP Resource Clearinghouse - New Ordering Process

 Beginning with orders for the 2015 liturgical year (summer 2014), only those orders made by the parish directly to LTP Publications (800-933-1800 or firstname.lastname@example.org) and PAID IN ADVANCE will be able to access the account number for the Office for Liturgy and Sacramental Life and receive the special discount.
 The Office for Liturgy and Sacramental Life will no longer accept or process orders for parishes, individuals or other institutions.
-LTP should be contacted directly for all orders: pre-paid orders may be placed under the Office for Liturgy account and receive the discount; orders to be billed will need to be arranged between the parish, individual or other institution and LTP.
+LTP should be contacted directly for all orders: pre-paid orders may be placed under the Office for Liturgy account (account number 113114) and receive the discount; orders to be billed will need to be arranged between the parish, individual or other institution and LTP.

 The Big Picture